Costle784/weather-app/README.md

 ## Built With...
 React
-NPM - package manager \n
+NPM - package manager <br />
-Webpack - Bundles all code to index_bundle.js \n
+Webpack - Bundles all code to index_bundle.js <br />
-Babel - transpiles ES6 and JSX to browser-compliant JS  \n CSS + Style loaders allow "require" of CSS files as modules \n Deployed to Firebase \n
+Babel - transpiles ES6 and JSX to browser-compliant JS  <br />
+CSS + Style loaders allow "require" of CSS files as modules <br />
+Deployed to Firebase <br />